-Eco Friendly Home and Garden Tips for Landlords
+Eco Friendly Homes and Garden Tips for Landlords

-All things eco-friendly are on the rise as more people are taking of their own carbon footprints.
+Eco friendly homes – all things eco-friendly are on the rise as more people are taking of their own carbon footprints.
 Living green has become fashionable for young couples and families so it is important that as the landlord of a property, you make your advert stand out from the rest with thought and care.
-Look online to find a top property management service to get your properties onto the market.
-These greener improvements can also lower energy bills, therefore you can charge your tenants accordingly, safe in the knowledge that they will benefit from an eco friendly home.
+Look online to find a top property management service to get your properties onto the market and one that promotes eco friendly homes.
+These greener improvements can also lower energy bills, therefore you can charge your tenants accordingly, safe in the knowledge that they will benefit from an eco friendly house.

 A key focus which will lower your energy bills is the roof.
 There are several ways to take advantage of the sunlight beaming down onto a roof throughout the year.
 Firstly is the instillation of solar panels.
 These come in two forms: solar panels to convert electricity and solar water heating panels which utilises the sun’s heat to warm your domestic water and heating.
 You can also invest in a skylight.
 Not only does a skylight look great to a potential tenant but it also floods the house with light, making the space look larger.
 The skylight also converts some of the sun’s light into warmth, lowering not only electricity bills but heating bills as well.

 Invest in motion sensor lighting alongside energy saving light bulbs to cut electricity bills.
 These sensors can be used inside and outside of the property.

 Kit out your property with appliances which have energy saving logos and take time to ensure that all fixtures and fittings such as taps are in working order to prevent leaks.